 Budget Timeline for Canadian NPOs

 The budgeting process should ideally begin 3-4 months before your fiscal year-end.
-The following timeline is based on a common December 31 year-end, but you can adapt it to your organization's schedule.
+The following timeline uses a common December 31 year-end.
+You can adapt it to your organization’s schedule.

 - September-October: Gather data, review current year performance